 Step 3: Choose a selling platform

 WordPress – Here you need to get a domain name.
-That is, the name of your website, and get a hosting plan for it.
-Your host company will be responsible for hosting your store and keeping your store data files.
+That is, the name of your website, and get a web hosting account to host your web store.

-Shopify is one best platform for dropshipping if you are a newbie or even a professional.
+This is one of the best platforms for dropshipping if you are a newbie or even a professional.
 It allows you to focus on your business by branding and marketing your products while they manage your store for you.
-You can create your store and ready to start selling immediately within 5minute so far your marketing strategy is in place.

 Step 4: Market your business

-Another means is by collecting their emails upon sign-ups and send marketing emails on new products or discount offers on existing products.
-I talked more of this in this guide you can check it out.
+Other means is by collecting their emails upon sign-ups and send marketing emails on new products or discount offers on existing products.

 Step 5: Start making money

-Drop shipping can prove to be a good residual stream of income when done the right way and following the proper channel.
+Drop shipping has proven to be a good residual stream of income when done the right way and following the proper channel.